dendriel/princeps/docs/README.md

   - For a production game, we could track the new matches a player is creating and limit then (best if blocking by IP).
 - Instead of providing the client resources via CDN, for simplicity, I've chosen to provide it directly from the game-server instance
-- To be able to keep the service running 24/7, I'm using economical (~~cheap~~ :p) amazon spot-instances which may be interrupted at any moment and may disrupt the player matches.
+- To be able to keep the service running 24/7, ~~I'm using economical (~~cheap~~ :p) amazon spot-instances which may be interrupted at any moment and may disrupt the player matches.
 I've set the interruption behavior to 'hibernate', which should restore the instance state when a new spot is assigned.
-With a bit of luck, the game may be restored in a few minutes =] (idk)
+With a bit of luck, the game may be restored in a few minutes =] (idk)~~ I'm using a standard EC2 instance (spot instances were being interrupted to many times a day).

 # Infrastructure Setup